 RULE: If there is no tens digit, you just skip it and write the ones digit.

-It is the same as in English.
+It is the same as with English numbers.
 We wouldn’t write “one hundred, zero ten and one,” we just say “one hundred and one.”

 The same rules apply to Korean numbers.
-You just write the numbers as you would in English.
+You just write the numbers as you would in the English language.

-You’re starting to get the hang out this, why don’t you try a few numbers exercises before we continue on?
+As you’re starting to get the hang of this, why don’t you try a few numbers exercises before we continue on?
 Remember — start on the left and work your way right when breaking down Korean numbers.

 After that, the next significant number is ten thousand.
 Actually, this number is very significant in Korean culture.